alwayswong/100daysofcode/log.md

 # Log

+## **Day 8:** February 14, 2020
+Today's Progress: Lots of work with Seaborn and different graph types (shoutout Bubble graphs).
+Also refreshing memory with Linear Regressions

+Basic Linear Regression Steps:
+* Create Linear Regression object
+* Create x and y variables to feed into the object
+* Fit the regression object with the x and y varibles
+* Check goodness of fit

+Thoughts: Super super excited to get into more advanced machine learning techniques, but this was a good refresher with some new concepts as well

 ## **Day 7:** February 13, 2020
 Today's Progress: Worked with Numpy arrays.
 Lots of new concepts that I wasn't familiar with as well as refreshing memory on slicing and image conversions.